| |

 The greater than 2 MeV electron flux at geosynchronous orbit is

-remainder of the outlook period is likely to be at normal to
+outlook period is expected to at normal to moderate levels.

 Geomagnetic field activity is expected to reach G1 (Minor)